Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 James Ricchiuti - Needham & Company, LLC

-Wondering – Rob, I'm wondering or John I'm wondering if based on your year-to-date numbers, if you can say whether you might be tracking to have more than 110% (23:57) customer in 2017.
+Wondering – Rob, I'm wondering or John I'm wondering if based on your year-to-date numbers, if you can say whether you might be tracking to have more than one 10% customer in 2017.

 Robert J. Willett - Cognex Corp.